theanushkaa/food-recipe-app/README.md

 -> Implemented a robust and scalable backend to efficiently store and manage recipe data.🍭

--> Optimize the app for performance and ensure a smooth user experience across different devices and browsers.🍤
+-> Optimized the app for performance and ensure a smooth user experience across different devices and browsers.🍤

 ENJOY THE MEALS! 🍕🧋